1D10T1C-STUD10S/more-to-explore/docs/trailers.md

-# More to Explore's testlog!
+# More to Explore's trailers!

 ---